Deploy a multi-zone global control plane

 If zone-ingress is running on a different machine than zone-cp you need to

-copy CA cert file from zone-cp (located in ~/.kuma/kuma-cp.crt
+copy CA cert file from zone-cp (located in ~/.kuma/kuma-cp.crt) to somewhere accessible by zone-ingress (e.g./tmp/kuma-cp.crt).

-Modify the above command and provide the certificate path in --ca-cert-file
+Modify the above command and provide the certificate path in--ca-cert-fileargument.

 kuma-dp run \